amckinney/backend-dev/docs/welcome.md

 ## Overview

-As computer science students, we're actively learning new foreign concepts, data structures, and algorithms.
+As computer scientists, we're always learning about foreign concepts, data structures, and algorithms.
 However, in most undergraduate computer science curricula, we rarely get to incorporate these principles into designing a realistic software application.

-**This class is primarily meant for the students interested in learning how to work as a software engineer.** Not all of you will have an opportunity to work in the software engineering industry via an internship, so this class is built to fill in the knowledge gaps that you would otherwise learn in the industry.
+This class is primarily meant for the students interested in learning how to **code as a software engineer.** Not everyone has the opportunity to work in the software engineering industry through an internship, so this class is built to fill in the knowledge gaps that you would otherwise learn in the industry.

 ## Readiness